etracker/etracker-app-analytics-ios/README.md

 # etracker-app-analytics

-This repository privides the iOS library for etracker App Analytics.
+This repository provides the iOS library for etracker App Analytics.

 ## Installation